openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 32-bit vs 64-bit Systems
 ------------------------

 You are **strongly** encouraged to use a 64-bit kernel.
-ZFS on Linux will build for 32-bit kernels but you may encounter stability problems.
+OpenZFS will build for 32-bit systems but you may encounter stability problems.

-ZFS was originally developed for the Solaris kernel which differs from the Linux kernel in several significant ways.
+ZFS was originally developed for the Solaris kernel which differs from some OpenZFS platforms in several significant ways.
 Perhaps most importantly for ZFS it is common practice in the Solaris kernel to make heavy use of the virtual address space.
 However, use of the virtual address space is strongly discouraged in the Linux kernel.
 This is particularly true on